 Natural alkalinity, which will not drop in pH over time.
 Very effective against GERD and acid reflux symptoms.
 Artesian water source, not a chemically enhanced municipal source.

 More expensive than comparable store-brand spring waters.
 Flavor profile may be saltier than expected.
 Bottled in PETE plastic, which can leach chemicals.

 Available in many retail and convenience store outlets.
-Company donates portion of sales to "clean water" programs.
-Clean and crisp flavor profile is very satisfying.
+The company donates a portion of sales to "clean water" programs.
+The clean and crisp flavor profile is very satisfying.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 In today’s health-conscious world, consumers are always looking for products with the potential to help them improve their well-being.
 From exercise gear to fitness tracking devices to vitamin supplements and more, there are countless items aimed at this goal.
 That’s why it isn’t surprising that bottled water is also on the list, and it’s one reason many individuals look for alternatives to tap water.

 Alkaline bottled water is an option for many consumers because it has what many consider a benefit over typical bottled water – a higher pH – which means it’s less acidic and possibly more beneficial when it comes to someone's health.
 While studies haven’t conclusively proven the benefits of drinking alkaline water, the fact that it is less acidic appeals to many health-conscious consumers.
 But there are so many alkaline bottled water options on the market that choosing the best one for you can be confusing.

 If you’d like to learn more about alkaline bottled water and the best options for your money and lifestyle, read our buying guide.
 If you’re ready to buy, check out our top picks.